lusis/Noah/README.md

 (make sure redis is running)

 ## Setup
-Edit setup.rb and config/db.rb if you want to point to a different db on your local redis install
+Edit `bin/setup` and config/db.rb if you want to point to a different db on your local redis install

-_ruby setup.rb_
+_bin/setup_

 	Creating Host entry for 'localhost'
 	Create Service entry for redis